HMS Cardiff (D108): Falklands War (1982)

-On the morning of 13 June, two Argentine Dagger aircraft attacked Cardiff's Lynx helicopter, no. 335 of 829 NAS, while it was searching in the Falkland Sound area.
+On the morning of 13 June, two Argentine Dagger aircraft attacked Cardiff's Lynx helicopter, (ZF558) of 829 NAS, while it was searching in the Falkland Sound area.
 Poor weather had forced the Argentine craft to abandon their original mission of bombing Mount Longdon, and the third Dagger of their formation had suffered a mechanical failure and returned to base.
 The Lynx began evasive manoeuvres and dodged the attacks; the pilot, Lieutenant Christopher Clayton, was mentioned in despatches for his efforts.